uchecyril500/Java-3/README.md

-# This is a countdime clock timer deloved with Javascript application
+# This is a countdown clock timer deloved with Javascript application